earthspay/earths-documentation/en/smart-contracts/smart-assets.md

 \*Matcher validates Orders by the assets’ scripts as follows: the matcher creates an auxiliary counter-order, puts the two orders to an ExchangeTransaction and validates this transaction via the assets scripts’ “case tx: ExchangeTx =&gt; …” branches.

-As a result, for the Orders placement Alice pays fee=0.011 waves to the matcher, Bob pays fee=0.011 waves to the matcher.
-When the ExchangeTransaction is being put into the blockchain, the fee payed by the matcher is 0.011+0.004\(because of the matcher’s script\)=0.015 waves.
+As a result, for the Orders placement Alice pays fee=0.011 earths to the matcher, Bob pays fee=0.011 earths to the matcher.
+When the ExchangeTransaction is being put into the blockchain, the fee payed by the matcher is 0.011+0.004\(because of the matcher’s script\)=0.015 earths.